william-wayland/sspge/README.md

 We're using discrete time updates; because of this there is a frame where the entities are not colliding, and then there's a frame were they are.
 On the frame of collision they will most likely overlap - this obviously cannot happen in the real world for inflexible objects.

 I didn't really know how to handle this elegantly.
-By first thought would be to turn back the clock, reversing the movement all other entities until the two colliding entities just touch to perform the collision calculation at the correct time?
+My first thought would be to turn back the clock, reversing the movement all other entities until the two colliding entities just touch to perform the collision calculation at the correct time?
 But with accelerating velocities that seemed... a touch above my pay grade.
 Maybe it's possible.

 Instead, I simply moved the balls apart by an amount proportional to the incoming velocity instantly.
 This means they *slow down* in relation the the rest of the simulation.
 I believe this the source of the kinetic energy leak.

 ### Controls